Vaisakhan: Early life, education and career

 Vaisakhan was born in 1940 as Gopinathan to A.V.
 Krishna Kurup and Narayani Amma in Muvattupuzha.
-He did his education from Maharaja's College, Ernakulam, Nirmala College, and St. Albert's College.
+He received his education at Maharaja's College, Ernakulam, Nirmala College, and St. Albert's College.

 In 1964, he was appointed in the Southern Railway (India) as the station master.
-After 20 years of service, Vaisakhan took a voluntary retirement to pursue a full-time career in writing.
+After 20 years of service, Vaisakhan took alvoluntary retirement to pursue a full-time career in writing.

 Vaisakhan was married to Padma, who died in 1998.
 They have three children - Praveen, Pradeep, and Poornima.
-He currently lives in Paravattani, in Thrissur district.
+He currently lives in Raghavapuram, near Chittur, Palakkad.

-Literary career

 Vaisakhan's most notable work is Noolpalam Kadakkunnavar, a story that has won multiple awards and critical acclaim.
 His other published books include: